lanl/GeologicMeshing/GDSA/README.txt

 The workflow we use for modeling geologic applications is as follows:

 - Collect and process data for the model area.
-- Create a Geologic Framework Model (GFM) to represent the model area.
+- Create a Geologic Framework Model (GFM) to represent the model area (JewelSuite, RockWorks, etc.)
 - Create an appropriate computational mesh based on the GFM and data.
+(LaGriT, Cubit, VoroCrust, etc.)
 - Write model mesh and setup files for the modeling application.
+(LaGriT, pre-process scripts, etc.)
 - Run simulations and adjust previous work as necessary.
+(FEHM, PFLOTRAN, TOUGH, MODFLOW, etc.)

 PROJECT FILES: